 If you cannot follow these policies and procedures, you will be asked to leave Aspen Snowmass property.

-· Wear a face covering when you cannot maintain 6 feet of physical distancing outdoors, in designated areas, including in lift lines, and when inside Aspen Snowmass buildings.
+· Wear a face covering in designated areas, including in lift lines, and when inside Aspen Snowmass buildings.
 Neoprene masks with holes in them are not acceptable.

 · Adhere to Pitkin County social distancing regulations.

 · Stay home if you are sick or at high-risk.